 He chose the inside, in the somehow scary dark but yet so safe.
 A small world so isolated and protected from the big outside.
 Everything so quiet.
 A place to work in solitude.
 And state of mind at peace with no disturbance.
 Barely breathing, and yet so alive with expectations and curiosity.
 Watching the magical transformations.

 Born without the ability of using both eyes simultaneously.
 Always his right eye.
 The left eye being a backup, only able to register movement and light.
 One would think this would somehow disable his capabilities as photographer.
-But looking at his work it seems to have been an advantage.
+But looking at his work it seems to have been an advantage, though he claims to have brought nothing but square copying of classic seeing as far as he can.. see.

 His earliest Squares, ‘Trees’ and ‘Elephants’ are from 1983, 10 years after the darkroom